 In 6 important sections, we're going to figure out what your Writer's Business Plan looks like.
 We're going to dive into your mission, vision, and goals, your brand personality, style, and how you portray yourself, your products (aka the stories) and the production process to get them done, the earnings and investments you'll make for your writing, and your ongoing education and personal growth strategies to be an even better writer than before.

-+get your Writer's Business Plan on paper.
-I made you a workbook.
+Get your Writer's Business Plan on paper!

 Print yours out for free and fill it in as you read this post!